-To share the long drive, I took with me Pilot Officer Russ Fraser who was working for me temporarily while waiting for the next phase of his flying training.
-I had first met Russ in 1987 while I was working for the North and West Region of the Air Training Corps and he was a cadet with the No 1855 Royton Air Training Corps Squadron.
+To share the long drive, I took with me Pilot Officer Russ Fraser, one of my holding officers working for me temporarily while waiting for the next phase of his flying training.
+I had first met Russ in 1987 while I was working for the North and West Region of the Air Training Corps and Russ was a cadet with the No 1855 Royton Air Training Corps Squadron.
 I told Russ that we would travel in comfortable civilian clothes but take our formal uniform with us so that we could change before entering the Balmoral Estate.
 There was a possibility that we might meet someone important - perhaps even the Queen Mother.
-Just in case, I briefed Russ on how to greet royalty.

 Soon after leaving the beautiful town of Ballater, only a few miles from Birkhall House, we turned into the narrow approach road and started looking for a suitably secluded place amongst the trees where we could change into uniform.
 We thought we had found the ideal place but, just as we were pulling into the side of the road, I noticed someone I took to be a British Telecom linesman working at the top of a telegraph pole.
 He waved cheerily at us and we drove on without stopping.
 A few hundred metres further on, out of sight of the telephone man, we pulled into a sizeable clearing on the side of the road.
 There was no-one in sight this time and so we got out of the car and quickly changed into uniform.
 We were expected at 1030am and we had about ten minutes to spare as we continued the drive along a winding, tree-lined avenue towards the house.
 Suddenly, after going round a sharp bend, we were brought to a halt facing someone we took to be a game-keeper.
 He was standing in the middle of the road and had a shot gun cradled in his arms.
 He came up to the car as I wound the window down.